moliver28/research-handbook/content/handbook/product/data-sources.md

 ## ClickHouse

-[ClickHouse](https://clickhouse.com/) is a relatively new technology, as of 2024, that is being used more throughout GitLab.
+[ClickHouse](https://clickhouse.com/) is a technology that is being used more throughout GitLab.
 It is a column-oriented database, as opposed to a row-oriented database, which makes it good for different use cases compared to Postgres, such as [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) and big data processing.

 ### Deployment